Henceforth, weigh happiness by the distance

 into dull pain

-on a blue-white semi-prone hospital bed,
+on a blue-white low Fowler bed,

-wires trailing from the chest,
+wires sprouting from her chest,

 How utterly still she is now!

-wake her from torpor to spit at mortality —
+to spit at mortality —

-but heaven’s boat has sailed,
+But heaven’s boat has sailed,

 upon the blinking monitor.